foonetic/solana-multiplexer/README.md

 - slotSubscribe
 - rootSubscribe

-In addition, as a special case, HTTP endpoints will poll accounts subscribe via accountSubscribe at a specified frequency until the subscription is cancelled.
+In addition, as a special case, HTTP endpoints will poll accounts subscribed via accountSubscribe at a specified frequency until the subscription is cancelled.
 The HTTP and PubSub notifications are then arbitrated and returned via the standard WebSocket notification format.